kazuho/komake/README.md

 However, when there is a diamond dependency between those sub-projects (e.g., sub-project-1 and sub-project-2 depending on sub-project-3), make (1) does not have the capability of limiting concurrent execution of `make sub-project-3`.
 When race happens, the result of the build process becomes unpredictable, often ending up in an error.

-`komake` is a wrapper for make (1) that resolves this problem, by limiting the concurrency of make (1) building sub-projects to exactly one.
+Komake is a wrapper for make (1) that resolves this problem, by limiting the concurrency of make (1) building sub-projects to exactly one.

+## Notes

+While komake is meant to work, do not assume that you can win by using komake.
+Read the name carefully.